hilbix/tino/rants/github-firewall.md

 Perhaps I will evaluate next, if I fail with Cirrus CI.

+## Codefresh (not yet evaluated)

+Just read the very first sentence on Marketplace.

+## Buddy (not yet evaluated)

+Is this a CI as I want?

 ## Travis CI (not yet evaluated)

 Perhaps the godfather of CIs.
 I did not yet come around to test this.

-## Buddy (not yet evaluated)

-Is this a CI as I want?